Tell-Tale Watermarks for Explanatory Reasoning in Synthetic Media Forensics: Introduction

 Beyond basic forensic aims, a deeper quest lies in tracing the generation chain of synthetic media, uncovering the causal link between observable evidence and the latent sequence of operations from which it arose.
 In the case of visual media, the generation chain may encompass a wide spectrum of transformations, including semantic edits that alter objects within digital imagery, photometric adjustments that recalibrate colour characteristics, and geometric projections that reshape viewpoints.
 Such content synthesis and image enhancement processes can collectively control the perceptual interpretation of images.
-Establishing traceability allows forensic investigation to uncover deeper evidential insight into the presence or absence of criminal intent~\cite{8438504, 8658404, 9107445, Pasquini:2021aa, Jin:2022ab, Breitinger:2025aa}.
+Establishing traceability allows forensic investigation to uncover deeper evidential insight into the presence or absence of criminal intent~\cite{9107445, Jin:2022ab, Breitinger:2025aa}.

 This task is inherently an inverse problem, where consequences are observable but causes are to be inferred.
 In classical logic, deduction infers the consequence from a known rule and an observed cause, whereas induction infers the rule from observed causes and their corresponding consequences.
 In contrast, the reasoning applied in this context is abduction, which infers the most plausible cause from an observed consequence along with a known rule~\cite{Niiniluoto:2011aa}.
 It is a form of explanatory reasoning, also referred to as inference to the best explanation~\cite{Harman:1965aa}.
-This concept is eloquently captured in Sir Arthur Conan Doyle’s \emph{A Study in Scarlet}, voiced through Sherlock Holmes: \begin{quote} \emph{Most people, if you describe a train of events to them, will tell you what the result would be.
-They can put those events together in their minds, and argue from them that something will come to pass.
-There are few people, however, who, if you told them a result, would be able to evolve from their own inner consciousness what the steps were which led up to that result.
+This concept is eloquently captured in Sir Arthur Conan Doyle’s \emph{A Study in Scarlet}, voiced through Sherlock Holmes: \begin{quote} \emph{Most people, if you describe a train of events to them will tell you what the result will be.
+There are few people, however, that if you told them a result, would be able to evolve from their own inner consciousness what the steps were that led to that result.
 This power is what I mean when I talk of reasoning backwards, or analytically.} \end{quote}

 In this study, we develop tell-tale watermarks for explanatory reasoning over the generation chain of synthetic images, encompassing semantic, photometric and geometric transformations.
 Distinct from robust and fragile watermarks, tell-tale watermarks are designed to respond in a manner that is neither strictly robust nor fragile, but instead interpretable~\cite{771070}.
 Transformations applied to the carrier media leave interpretable traces within the watermarks, which can subsequently be used to infer the nature and the extent of the transformations.
 We design tell-tale watermarks tailored to different classes of transformations and construct neural networks for encoding and decoding them into and from the carrier media.
 Explanatory reasoning is performed via combinatorial optimisation over the parameter space, yielding the most plausible hypothesis that explains the traces in the tell-tale watermarks.
 The validity of the proposed tell-tale watermarking system is verified through experimental evaluations with respect to fidelity, synchronicity and traceability.